yboulaamane/cdd-toolbox/README.md

 - [NERDD New E-Resource for Drug Discovery](https://nerdd.univie.ac.at/) - A new e-resource focused on drug discovery.
 It provides information and tools to support researchers in the drug development process.
 - [MetaChemiBio](https://biochemia.uwm.edu.pl/metachemibio/) - A tool designed for predicting molecular properties and activities.
 - [The Utrecht Biomolecular Interactions software portal](https://wenmr.science.uu.nl/) - This portal provides software tools for studying biomolecular interactions.
-- [Spaya AI-powered retrosynthesis platform](https://spaya.ai/app/search) - An AI-powered platform for retrosynthetic analysis.
-It assists chemists in designing synthetic routes for target compounds.
 - [LigBuilder3](http://www.pkumdl.cn:8080/ligbuilder3/) - A tool for building ligand structures and conducting virtual screening.
 - [MolAiCal](https://molaical.github.io/) - Useful for binding free energy calculations.
 - [ChemMine Tools](https://chemminetools.ucr.edu/) - Provide a collection of cheminformatics and computational chemistry tools.